-Local transmission systems (LTSs) are the backbone of our energy network, delivering gas from offtakes to towns and cities across the country.
+The Local Transmission System (LTS) is the backbone of our energy network, delivering gas from National Transmission System (NTS) offtakes to towns and cities across the country.

-Hydrogen offers the best opportunity to achieve the scale and volumes needed to deliver zero-carbon heat and transport, so our local transmission systems will have to adapt to carry pure hydrogen, hydrogen blends, and carbon dioxide (CO2).
-These gases have a different chemical makeup and behave differently from natural gas, so it’s important to assess how that impacts on the infrastructure.
+Hydrogen offers the best opportunity to achieve the scale and volumes needed to deliver zero-carbon heat and transport, so our local transmission systems will have to adapt to carry it.
+Hydrogen has slightly different properties and behaves differently to natural gas; therefore, it is critical to assess how that impacts on our existing LTS infrastructure.